Documentation

 Vanilla JS Adapter

-If you're not using React, the same pattern works with plain JavaScript:
+If you're not using React, the same pattern works with plain JavaScript.
+The processingWidgetAction flag is an optional optimization that skips no-op syncs for cart changes caused by processing widget actions.

 <script>